User Guide

 Format: delete -c INDEX

-• The INDEX refers to the index number shown in the currently displayed client directory.
+INDEXrefers to the index number shown in the currently displayed client directory. - The

 Examples: